 We have a new addition in the dining room…an elephant…a wicker elephant…we literally have an elephant in the room that we’re gonna talk about today.

-when in Rome when you see weird things at the antique store, weird things must come home…especially when they’re made of wicker.
-Knowing perfectly well that I would get grilled by Colby while toting a wicker elephant through the front door, I had to either A) smuggle him nonchalantly into our home under my coat, B) claim he was a “gift” from a long lost cousin twice removed who recently became a fan of our blog and just knew I would love a wicker elephant and naturally shipped it to us from her overseas operation as photo journalist in Tibet photographing the elusive takin horned animals worshiped by Tibetan Buddhists, or C) have a purpose for Mr. Harry Elephante.
+Mr. Harry Elephante wasn’t what I was looking for at the store.
+I believe I was on a quest for a wool blanket.
+But you know…when in Rome when you see weird things at the antique store, weird things must come home…especially when they’re made of wicker.
+Knowing perfectly well that I would get grilled by Colby while toting a wicker elephant through the front door, I had to either A) smuggle him nonchalantly into our home under my coat, B) claim he was a “gift” from a long lost cousin twice removed who recently became a fan of our blog and just knew I would love a wicker elephant and naturally shipped it to us from her overseas operation as a photojournalist in Tibet photographing the elusive takin horned animals worshiped by Tibetan Buddhists or C) have a purpose for Mr. Harry Elephante.
 Since I’m pretty sure he would notice the sudden weight gain or see through my stories, I came up with a game plan; Mr. Elephante would become a new plant stand for the corner of the dining room.

 Although he did look pretty dapper just tucked into the corner of the room next to the plant stand.